Game-Development-Resources/Autotile-47/README.md

 # What is autotiling?

-In video games, the word "tile" generally refers to square-ish graphics that can be placed next to one another to create the visuals of a level.
+In video games, "tiles" are generally square-ish graphics that can be placed next to one another to create many visuals within a level.
 Tiles can either be visually independent from one another, or they can visually connect to neighboring tiles.

 Visually independent tiles: